Agustín Pedro Justo: Biography

 Justo was born in Concepción del Uruguay, Entre Ríos Province.
 His father, also named Agustín, had been governor of Corrientes Province and was soon a national deputy.
-He was active in politics, and soon after his son was born he moved with his family to Buenos Aires.
-His mother Otilia Rolón, came from a traditional Corrientes family.
+He was active in politics, and soon after his son was born, he moved with his family to Buenos Aires.
+His mother Otilia Rolón came from a traditional Corrientes family.
 When he was 11 Justo went to the Colegio Militar de la Nación (National Military College).
-As a cadet, and joined with various other students and participated in the Revolución del Parque, taking the weapons off the guards to add to the column of the revolutionaries.
+As a cadet he joined with various other students and participated in the Revolución del Parque, taking the weapons off the guards to add to the column of the revolutionaries.
 Arrested and later given amnesty, he graduated with the rank of ensign.

 Without abandoning his military career, he studied engineering at the University of Buenos Aires.
 In 1895 he was promoted to second lieutenant.
 In 1897 he became first lieutenant.
 In 1902 he became a captain.
 Having attained a civil engineering degree at the University of Buenos Aires, a governmental decree validated his title as a military engineer in 1904.
 He was appointed as teacher at the Escuela de Aplicación para Oficiales.
 With his promotion to the rank of major two years later he was proposed for the school of mathematics at the Military Academy and for the studies of telemetry and semaphores at the Escuela Nacional de Tiro (National Gunnery School), which would be granted in 1907.

 The following year, he received the nomination as executive officer in the Batallón de Ferrocarrileros, at the same time in which they were promoting him to be subdirector at the gunnery school.
 With the rank of Lieutenant Colonel he completed diplomatic actions, becoming military attaché to the Argentina's envoy at the centennial festivities in Chile in 1910.
 His return to Argentina was to Córdoba, as commander of the Fourth Artillery Brigade.